 Pay the disputed amount

-The most simple way of getting offOpens in a new tab. the list is to pay the disputed amount.
+The most simple way of getting off the list is to pay the disputed amount.

 I am on the Hertz (and related companies) DNR list due to an unpaid $30 parking ticket from 8 years ago.